Andreas Goldberger

 Andreas "Andi" Goldberger (born 29 November 1972) is an Austrian former ski jumper.

-He became the first man in history to jump over 200 metres in 1994, although he didn't manage to stand.
+In 1994 he became the first man in history to jump over 200 metres, but did not manage to stand.

 Career

 He won the World Cup overall titles three times (1993, 1995, 1996), the Four Hills Tournament twice (1992/93, 1994/95), with multiple medals in the Nordic World Championships and Winter Olympics.

 Despite his success at ski jumping, Goldberger preferred ski flying—a more extreme version of normal ski jumping, in which distances are far greater.

+History was made

 On 17 March 1994, during training for the Ski Flying World Championships on Velikanka bratov Gorišek in Planica, Slovenia, he recorded a jump of 202 metres (663 ft); this made him the first man to ever to jump over two hundred metres, but he touched the snow upon landing, thus making the jump invalid as an official world record (Finland's Toni Nieminen would later land a 203 m jump at the same event).